elsayed-lab/utr_analysis/README.md

 - Genome sequence (FASTA)
 - Genome annotation including CDS coordinates (GFF)
 - Spliced leader sequence (for 5'UTR/SL analysis)
-- (**Optional**) Genome sequence for a second species that is not of interest but may be used to filter out reads, e.g. in a mixed transcriptome study (fasta)
+- (**Optional**) Genome sequence and annotations for a second species that is not of interest but may be used to filter out reads, e.g. in a mixed transcriptome study (fasta)

 ### Goals